brainets/hoi/docs/theory.rst

 Recently it has been drawn a lot of attention by different metrics focusing on decomposing the information that two variables carry about their own future :cite:`mediano2021towards`.
+A new decomposition of the information dynamics have been developed to achieve a more nuanced description of the temporal evolution of the synergy and the redundancy between different variables.
-In particular, the synergy that is carried by two variables about their joint future, has been associated with the concept of emergence and integration of information :cite:`mediano2022greater, rosas2020reconciling, luppi2024information`.
+The synergy that is carried by two variables about their joint future, has been associated with the concept of emergence and integration of information :cite:`mediano2022greater, rosas2020reconciling, luppi2024information`.
-Instead the redundancy as been associated with the concept of robustness, in the sense that it refers to situation in which information is available in different sources, making the evolution process less vulnerable by the lost of elements  :cite:`luppi2024information`.
+Instead the redundancy that is preserved, often refered too as "double redundancy" :cite:`mediano2021towards`, has been associated with the concept of robustness, in the sense that it refers to situation in which information is available in different sources, making the evolution process less vulnerable by the lost of elements  :cite:`luppi2024information`.